Niagara Cherry Blossoms: 15 Spots to Find These Beautiful Blooms [2024]

 Covering an area of 1,854 km², there are certainly a number of places to find more cherry blossoms in the Niagara Region.
 If you like the sound of enjoying a glass of wine with your Niagara cherry blossoms, you’ll want to plan a visit to these two spots!

 Looking for round two?
-Well, you’re in luck so head to Legends Estate Winery in Beamsville!
+Well, you’re in luck so head to Legends Estates Winery [map] in Beamsville!
 This fruit farm turned winery has been in the Lizak Family since the 1940s.
 Due to their location on the edge of Lake Ontario, they grow regionally rare varietals like Semillon, Malbec, Merlot and Petite Verdot grapes due to their unique microclimate.
 They offer a wide variety of wines including blends like their Legends Truth and Dare.
 Enjoy a tasting or pick up a bottle then enjoy some of their beautiful Lake Ontario views… and the blossoms, of course!
+This is also the location for Meldville Wines so you can enjoy two amazing Niagara wineries in one shot.

 SOMETHING TO NOTE: While typically wineries don’t mind too much if you explore the grounds, don’t just show up to take your photos and bugger off.
 Enjoy a tasting or grab a bottle to help support these businesses!